buddy-compiler/buddy-compiler.github.io/Index.md

 ## Motivation

-With the development of domain-specific architectures and languages, the need for compilers has grown, and the research of compiler technology has reached a golden age.
-Implementing an end-to-end compiler from scratch for a new DSA or DSL is difficult.
-Our goal is to provide a framework to help users quickly implement a domain-specific compiler, including DSL frontend support, IR-level optimization, and DSA backend code generation.
+Our goal is to address the challenges of combining domain-specific languages (DSLs) and domain-specific architectures (DSAs) by providing our compiler-level infrastructure, Buddy Compiler.
+Built on top of [MLIR](https://mlir.llvm.org/) and [RISC-V](https://riscv.org/), Buddy Compiler aims to create a unified ecosystem that unlocks more software-hardware co-design opportunities.
+Such ecosystem can simplify the development process and accelerate optimize performance, making it easy for users to develop their own compilers.

+With the rapid development of applications demanded for high computing power, general-purpose processors can not meet computing needs in the context of expiration of Moore’s Law.
+By utilizing DSLs and DSAs, developers can leverage the benefits of both to optimize the performance and efficiency of the computations within a targeted domain.
+However, Combining DSLs and DSAs presents some challenges in various aspects, including development complexity, performance trade-offs, and tooling support.
+Our goal is to provide an infrastructure at the compiler level to explore solutions to these problems.

+The combined DSL-DSA solutions involve various software-hardware co-design techniques.
+We claim that a unified ecosystem can get more opportunities for co-design, and we particularly embrace the MLIR and RISC-V ecosystem.
 MLIR is a revolutionary multi-level intermediate representation and compiler infrastructure that provides reusable and extensible mechanisms.
-RISC-V is open-sourced instruction set architecture with a modular design, allowing custom extensions.
-MLIR and RISC-V have extensible concepts for domain-specific design and maximize the reuse of base parts.
-We thus particularly embrace the MLIR and RISC-V ecosystems for our framework and believe MLIR is a perfect companion for compiler development towards the RISC-V backend.
-As for the DSL frontend support, we do not have a clear plan and looking forward to more discussion.
+RISC-V is an open-sourced instruction set architecture with a modular design for custom extensions.
+Both MLIR and RISC-V have extensible concepts to maximize the reuse of base parts, which is suitable for domain-specific design.
+Buddy Compiler is based on MLIR and has specific support for RISC-V, especially with respect to vectorization.

-Our work is still in the very early stages, and we are currently exploring IR-level optimization and building infrastructures.
 For more information, please see our [documents](https://github.com/buddy-compiler/buddy-mlir/tree/main/docs) and [open projects](./Pages/OpenProjects.md).

 ## Overview